DannyIRUMVA/MovieApp/README.md

 # MovieApp
-A MovieApp with API from IMDB
+A MovieApp with API from MoviesAPI